rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 ![IC Hello_World_Main](.../tut_sp_idea_hello_world_config.png)

 What you can see here also is that the fully qualified name is `de.sciss.soundprocesses.tutorial.HelloWorld`.
 This is because if you look into the file, we declared `package de.sciss.soundprocesses.tutorial` at the top of the file.
-As mentioned before, package allow us to put symbols (such as the name `HelloWorld`) in places so we can later import them easily as we make use of them, and we avoid name clashes.
+As mentioned before, packages allow us to put symbols (such as the name `HelloWorld`) in places so we can later import them easily as we make use of them, and we avoid name clashes.
+Scala's packages are similar to Java's, but SuperCollider does not have any corresponding concept.

 It may appear confusing that `HelloWorld` is the main _class_, because I just said there are values and objects on one side and types and classes on the other side.
-It so happens that an `object`, sometimes called singleton in Scala, also represents a class, however a very particular one, in that it cannot be explicitly instantiated, instead the object, once referred to, always represents the one singleton instance of its class.
+It so happens that an `object`, sometimes called _singleton_ in Scala, also represents a class, however a very particular one, in that it cannot be explicitly instantiated, instead the object, once referred to, always represents the one singleton instance of its class.

 The way we enter the main class is actually a pecularity of the Java Virtual Machine on which Scala runs.
 If we remove the `App` trait, we can